riCatwik/QR-Code_Generator/README.md

 ## Installation

-To run this script, you will need Python installed on your system.
-If you don't have the required libraries (`Pillow` and `qrcode`), install them using pip:
+Ensure Python is installed on your system.
+Install the required libraries (`Pillow` and `qrcode`) using pip if you haven't already:

 ```bash
 pip install pillow qrcode